ArchitPandey/chatapp-ui/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## To Do:
+unread messages should disappear from friend 'f' when user click on friend 'f', reads messages and go to some other friend 'g'